-The media must play a role in ensuring that women and people of color running for or holding office are represented fairly.
-This guide will help journalists and platforms identify and avoid unintentional sexist and racist bias or disinformation when interviewing, writing about, or moderating content about women and people of color running for or holding political office.
+The media must play a role in ensuring that women and people of color running for, nominated for, or holding positions of power in government are represented fairly.
+This guide will help journalists and social media platforms identify and avoid sexist and racist bias or disinformation when interviewing, writing about, or moderating content about women and people of color.

 "The media plays a very significant role in shaping public perceptions about women and men, therefore it is important that reporting avoids any form of gender stereotypes, which often limit and trivialize women and men, as well as presenting an inaccurate view of the world and its possibilities.